MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 2. If **Windows PowerShell** is still open, then select the **PowerShell** icon on your taskbar; otherwise, you must open **Windows PowerShell** by selecting the magnifying glass (**Search**) icon on the taskbar, typing **power** in the Search box that appears,  right-clicking on **Windows PowerShell** (do not select Windows PowerShell ISE), and selecting **Run as administrator** in the drop-down menu.
 When Windows PowerShell opens, maximize the window.

-3. You must begin by installing the MSOnline PowerShell module.
-In **Windows PowerShell**, at the command prompt type the following command and then press Enter:

-		Install-Module MSOnline

-4. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to All.**

-5. You must now connect your PowerShell session to the Microsoft Online Service.
-At the command prompt, type the following command, and then press Enter:  <br/>

-		Connect-MsolService

-6. In the **Sign in** dialog box that appears, log in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
-In the **Password** field, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).

-7. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
+3. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
 Setting this policy to **Unrestricted** enables Holly to load all configuration files and run all scripts.
 At the command prompt, type the following command, and then press Enter:   <br/>

 		Set-ExecutionPolicy unrestricted

 	‎If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A] Yes to All.**

-8. Using **Windows PowerShell**, you must replace the on-premises **adatum.com** domain with the **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain (where you will replace xxxUPNxxx with the unique UPN name assigned to your tenant, and you will replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain).
+4. Using **Windows PowerShell**, you must replace the on-premises **adatum.com** domain with the **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain (where you will replace xxxUPNxxx with the unique UPN name assigned to your tenant, and you will replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain).
 In doing so, you will update the UPN suffix for the primary domain and the UPN on every user in AD DS with **@xxxUPNxxx.xxxCustomDomainxxx.xxx**. <br/>

 	‎In the following PowerShell command, the **Set-ADForest** cmdlet modifies the properties of an Active Directory forest, and the **-identity** parameter specifies the Active Directory forest to modify.
 To perform this task, run the following command to set the **UPNSuffixes** property for the **adatum.com** forest (remember to change xxxUPNxxx to your unique UPN name and xxxCustomDomainxxx.xxx to your lab hosting provider's custom domain name):<br/>

 		Set-ADForest -identity adatum.com -UPNSuffixes @{replace="xxxUPNxxx.xxxCustomDomainxxx.xxx"}

-9. You must then run the following command that changes all existing adatum.com accounts to the new UPN @xxxUPNxxx.xxxCustomDomainxxx.xxx domain (remember to change xxxUPNxxx to your unique UPN name and xxxCustomDomainxxx.xxx to your lab hosting provider's custom domain name): <br/>
+5. You must then run the following command that changes all existing adatum.com accounts to the new UPN @xxxUPNxxx.xxxCustomDomainxxx.xxx domain (remember to change xxxUPNxxx to your unique UPN name and xxxCustomDomainxxx.xxx to your lab hosting provider's custom domain name): <br/>

 		Get-ADUser -Filter * -Properties SamAccountName | ForEach-Object { Set-ADUser $_  -UserPrincipalName ($_.SamAccountName + "@xxxUPNxxx.xxxCustomDomainxxx.xxx" )}

-10. You will continue using PowerShell on LON-DC1 in the next task.
+6. You will continue using PowerShell on LON-DC1 in the next task.

 ### Task 2: Prepare problem user accounts